App shell & overlays

 Screen

 Screen is a View with a default class of relative flex-col w-full h-full bg-slate-50 overflow-hidden.
 Use one as the root of each page.
-Pass your own class to override the default entirely (the launcher below swaps in a dark wash).
+Pass your own class to override the default entirely.

 function HomeScreen() {